clxytn/clxytn.github.io/_posts/2020-10-30-case-study-successful-implementation-of-police-radio-system.markdown

 ---
 layout: post
 title:  "Case Study: Successful Implementation Of Police Radio System"
-date:   2020-10-30 16:31:20 -0700
+date:   2023-02-01 16:31:20 -0700
 description: "Our extensive radio frequency (RF) system design and project management experience combined with our strong technical skills and business knowledge enabled us to create the right system design using the right technology to meet the police department’s needs and expectations."
 ---
-We have been independent radio (wireless) communications consultants for almost 38 years.
+We have been independent radio (wireless) communications consultants for over 40 years.

-Although we have prided ourselves on the success of each of our approximately 80 projects, the recent success of the design and implementation of a new police department mobile radio communications system once again proved the importance of adhering to an established, structured project management and system design process from concept to commissioning, and
+Although we have prided ourselves on the success of each of our approximately 90 projects, the recent success of the design and implementation of a new police department mobile radio communications system once again proved the importance of adhering to an established, structured project management and system design process from concept to commissioning, and